nsamelson/Bovelo-project-group-4/README.md

 Matthieu Faget

-#### Software engineering 2 project

-## Introduction
+## **Introduction**

     The main goal of this project was to design and develop a software for a bike factory.

     Make the management easier and increase the organisation efficiency into a factory is the most important.

     This software was made by a team in "agile" method helped by a versionning software.

     Next you can find the main documents and informations related to this project.

 ## **1. Classes :**